What do I do after a car accident?

 Will my insurance pay if the accident is my fault?

-If you have third party or third party fire and theft cover, your insurer will only cover damage to the other vehicle and injuries to third parties.
+Third party or third party fire and theft cover: your insurer will only cover damage to the other vehicle and injuries to third parties

-If you have comprehensive cover it will also cover damage to your car and your injuries (and those of your passengers).
+Comprehensive cover: your insurer will also cover damage to your car and your injuries (and those of your passengers)

 Will I be sued if the accident is my fault?